 Fenix 7 was announced at the start of 2022 and made available for purchase towards the end of January.
 In the summer of 2023 we saw the Pro version.
 But what about the earlier iterations in the series?

 - Garmin Fenix 6 (September 2019)

 - Garmin Fenix 7 (January 2022)

 This shows that there has been a bit of a gap between generations six and seven.
 But the circumstances were not normal.
 The coronavirus situation in recent years, coupled with chip-shortages and an energy crisis in certain Asian countries, have not made things easy for wearable manufacturers.
 We actually think the Fenix 7 was scheduled to be released in 2021 but was delayed due to the situation.

 Prepare to be disappointed if you decided to skip Fenix 7 because it is far too expensive for you.
 After all, this is a high-end watch, so the Fenix 8 is likely to be priced similarly.
-There is, however, hope, as evidenced by the recent launch of the Forerunner 955.
-When compared to its immediate predecessor, this one was unexpectedly cheap.

 Nonetheless, we should see different price points for different sizes once again.
 Along with the standard, slightly less expensive models, there are premium and limited editions that are significantly more expensive.